 A professional plumber will have this and any other tool needed to complete the job on his truck.

 Sometimes a video is deceptive in that it makes it look easy to fix a plumbing issue.
 Maybe you begin following the steps and find that your pipes or parts don’t look quite like the ones in the video.
 Or you follow the steps and they don’t fix the problem (or even make it worse).

 For example, let’s consider the frozen pipe.
 You may think a hairdryer or a blowtorch sounds like an easy fix.
 The homeowner in the video said so, right?
 But trying to “life hack” a frozen pipe can be downright dangerous due to increased pressure.
-Let a licensed plumber handle the job of gently thawing the ice, relieving the pressure and repairing the pipe.
+Let a licensed plumber handle the job of gently thawing the ice, relieving the pressure, and repairing the pipe.

-Remember, plumbing work done the wrong way can cause not only a major inconvenience, but also extensive damage to your home.
+Remember, plumbing work done the wrong way can cause not only a major inconvenience but also extensive damage to your home.

 An ounce of prevention is worth a pound of cure

-Don’t risk making your plumbing problem worse and incurring more expense by seeking repair guidance in a DIY video.
+Don’t risk making your plumbing problem worse and incurring more expenses by seeking repair guidance in a DIY video.
 When you call a professional to make a repair, you’ll save money in the long run because the problem gets fixed right…the first time.

 Licensed and insured, Howell Services provides reliable, quality plumbing services to residences and small businesses throughout the Fort Bend area, including Sugar Land, Richmond, Rosenberg, Katy, Stafford, Missouri City, and Needville.
 We are fully licensed, insured, and bonded, and offer competitive pricing and a 100% Satisfaction Guarantee.
 Call today to schedule your repair service or comprehensive plumbing inspection.